awsdocs/aws-iot-docs/developerguide/iot-create-role.md

 1. Save the following trust policy document, which grants AWS IoT permission to assume the role, to a file named `iot-role-trust.json`\.

-   This example includes a global condition context key to protect against the [*confused deputy problem*](cross-service-confused-deputy-prevention.md)\.
-For AWS IoT rules, your `aws:SourceArn` must comply with the format: `arn:aws:iot:region:account-id:*`\.
-Make sure that *region* matches your AWS IoT Region and *account\-id* matches your customer account ID\.

    ```
    {
      "Version":"2012-10-17",